blitz-js/blitz/TUTORIAL.md

 - Adding styling
 - Showing some more statistics about votes
-- Deploying live so you can sent it around (we recommend [Vercel](https://vercel.com/))
+- Deploying live so you can send it around (we recommend [Vercel](https://vercel.com/))

 If you want to share your project with the world wide Blitz community there is no better place to do that than on Slack.

 Just visit https://slack.blitzjs.com.
-Then, post the link to the #show-and-tell channel to share it with everyone!
+Then, post the link to the **#show-and-tell** channel to share it with everyone!